dflydev/just-run-phpunit/README.md

 The `PATH` is queried last to determine if a globaly installed version of PHPUnit is available.

-If you need to extend the search path (say you have a special version of PHPUnit checked out or installed in a local workspace) you can prepend or append it to `PHPUNIT_PATH`.
+If you need to extend the search path (say you regularly have Composer's vendor bin redirected somewhere non-standard like `vendor-bins`) you can prepend or append it to `PHPUNIT_PATH`.
 For example:

-    export PHPUNIT_PATH="${PHPUNIT_PATH}:~/workspaces/phpunit/bin"
+    export PHPUNIT_PATH="${PHPUNIT_PATH}:vendor-bins"

-This will ensure that `~/workspaces/phpunit-3.7.4/bin` will be checked after the other default paths have been checked.
+This will ensure that `vendor-bins` will be checked after the other default paths have been checked.